Occupying Canada's Pacific seaboard and dominated by the soaring Rockies, British Columbia offers its four million residents a lot to do and see.

 Cell Phone Coverage in British Columbia by Area

-The British Columbia Province of Canada encompasses 366,969 square miles, and the most robust carriers, Rogers and Telus, cover the most of it:
+British Columbia encompasses 366,969 square miles, and the most robust carriers, Rogers and Bell, cover a little less than 20% of it:

 Geographic Area Covered in B.C. per mi2